davidtranhq/davidtranhq.github.io/notes/group-theory/groups.md

 * $\mathbb Z - \lbrace 0 \rbrace$ is a commutative subgroup but not a group, since only $1$ and $-1$ have inverses.
   * Note that $\mathbb Z - \lbrace 0 \rbrace \neq \mathbb Z^\times$.
 * If $V$ is a vector space, then it is an Abelian group under $+$, where $e = \vec 0$.
+* The symmetries of a square $(D_8)$ are not Abelian.
+* The group of invertible square matrices under multiplication is not Abelian.

 ### Integers modulo $n$